-QBE will continue to strengthen its organisational, distribution and services capabilities to achieve continuous profitable growth.
+QBE Malaysia will continue to strengthen its organisational, distribution and services capabilities to achieve profitability.

-QBE regards its employees as one of the most important stakeholder groups as well as the key foundation for sustainable growth.
-QBE continues to invest in talent development, with several programmes being introduced in 2016, including a Leadership Academy, Managers Essential Programme, Underwriting Academy and Six-Sigma.
+QBE Malaysia regards its employees as one of the most important stakeholder groups as well as the key foundation to profitability and sustainability for the future.
+QBE Malaysia continues to invest in talent development, with several programmes being provided in 2017, including Industry Sponsorship Certification Programmes, Accelerated Professional Executive Programmes and Underwriting Academy Foundation Programmes with online modules.